is-coder/tg-bot/README.md

 This is Ismet's the 1st project in GITHUB.
-This is the 2nd msg in the file
+This is the 2nd msg in the file.
+The project contains details about the team.